SimonBrandner/apo-cube/docs/technical.md

 #### `src/geometry/`

-Contains classes related to the render process.
+Contains classes representhing geometrical objects related to the render process.

-- `Cube.cpp`: Represents the cube, including its 6 faces, center position, and edge size.
+- `cube.cpp`: Represents the cube, including its 6 faces, center position, and edge size.
-- `Face.cpp`: Represents a single cube face, storing its vertices, color, and distance from the camera.
+- `face.cpp`: Represents a single cube face, storing its vertices, color, and distance from the camera.
-- `Camera.cpp`: Manages the camera's position and orientation in 3D space, including `yaw`, `pitch`, `roll` (unused), and distance from the cube.
+- `camera.cpp`: Manages the camera's position and orientation in 3D space, including `yaw`, `pitch`, `roll` (unused), and distance from the cube.

 #### `src/graphics/`

 Handles the display-related functionalities.

-- `Screen.cpp`: Represents the LCD screen buffer, containing pixel data and drawing methods.
+- `screen.cpp`: Represents the LCD screen buffer, containing pixel data and drawing methods.
-- `Color.cpp`: Manages color representation and conversion to the RGB565 format used by the LCD.
+- `color.cpp`: Manages color representation and conversion to the RGB565 format used by the LCD.
 - `menu.cpp`: Contains the menu elements and rendering logic.

 #### `src/math/`

-Implements custom math utilities.
+Implements custom math structures and utilities.

-- `Matrix.cpp`: Implements a 3x3 matrix with standard matrix operations.
+- `matrix.cpp`: Implements a 3x3 matrix with standard matrix operations.
-- `Vector.cpp`: Represents a 3D vector with vector math operations.
+- `vector.cpp`: Represents a 3D vector with vector math operations.
 - `utils.cpp`: Provides helper functions for mathematical operations (e.g.,
   trigonometric functions, modulo).